 Myth # 1: Caribbean medical schools don’t allow you to specialize

-It’s true to say many students who attend school in the Caribbean end up pursuing primary care, but this shouldn’t be surprising.
-“As you move from one school to the next, whether it’s in the US or otherwise, you’ll find the vast majority of students go into primary care, because there are more residency slots,” says Colin Dowe, Associate Dean of Enrolment Planning at St. George’s University (SGU).
+“As you move from one school to the next, whether it’s in the US or otherwise, you’ll find the vast majority of students go into primary care, because there are more residency slots,” says Colin Dowe, associate dean of admissions at St. George’s University (SGU).
 In 2020, SGU graduates matched into 20 specialties.
 While most secured residencies in primary care specialties such as family medicine and emergency medicine, students also matched into anesthesiology, surgery, and other specialties.

-Myth # 2: Classes are too big for you to learn anything
+Myth # 2: Caribbean med school classes are too big for you to learn anything

 It’s not unusual for a medical school in the Caribbean to have more than 500 students per class.
 This sounds a little worrisome when you hear graduates talk about the importance of individual attention.
 But getting enough instruction is as much about faculty size and the way the program is designed as it is the number of students.

-“You are lectured to in a large classroom — that’s a fact,” Dowe says.
-“But when you are actually learning – in the labs, or in small groups – you are in groups of four to five.”
-Since this type of small group work will vary from one program to the next, you should ask admissions departments about how material is presented.
+“You are lectured to in a large classroom—that’s a fact,” Dowe says.
+“But when you are actually learning—in the labs, or in small groups—you are in groups of eight.”
+Since this type of small group work will vary from one program to the next, you should ask admissions advisors about how material is presented.
 You’d also be wise to look into what support services are available to help ensure your academic success.

 "I think the proof is in the pudding."